 With a plethora of bacterial communities that reside on its surface, the skin represents the outermost immunological interface of our body.
 Understanding of how the microbiota-host crosstalk is regulated (or disrupted) is crucial to ultimately control immune responses that occur in skin, particularly in atopic dermatitis (AD).
 Staphyloccus aureus colonization is universal in AD and common in epidermal growth factor receptor (EGFR) inhibitor-treated patients, but the cause-or-effect relationship of S. aureus and eczema had been a matter of debate.
 We have developed a mouse model for AD with naturally occurring dysbiosis and eczema formation and showed that S. aureus is critical during eczema formation, providing an answer to a longstanding clinical question.
 The lab currently investigates how innate cells may regulate the skin microbiota during steady-state and inflammation.

-Kobayashi T, Glatz M, Horiuchi K, Kawasaki H, Akiyama H, Kaplan DH, Kong HH, Amagai M, Nagao K. Dysbiosis and Staphylococcus aureus Colonization Drives Inflammation in Atopic Dermatitis.
-Immunity.
-2015;42(4):756-66.
+Kobayashi T, Glatz M, Horiuchi K, Kawasaki H, Akiyama H, Kaplan DH, Kong HH, Amagai M, Nagao K*.
+Dysbiosis and Staphylococcus aureus colonization drives inflammation in atopic dermatitis, Immunity.
+42(4) 756-766, 2015. *Corresponding author.

-Nagao K, Kobayashi T, Moro K, Ohyama M, Adachi T, Kitashima DY, Ueha S, Horiuchi K, Tanizaki H, Kabashima K, Kubo A, Cho YH, Clausen BE, Matsushima K, Suematsu M, Furtado GC, Lira SA, Farber JM, Udey MC, Amagai M. Stress-induced production of chemokines by hair follicles regulates the trafficking of dendritic cells in skin.
-Nat Immunol.
-2012;13(8):744-52.
+Nagao K*, Kobayashi T, Moro K, Ohyama M, Adachi T, Kitashima DY, Ueha S, Horiuchi K, Tanizaki H, Kabashima K, Kubo A, Cho YH, Clausen BE, Matsushima K, Suematsu M, Furtado GC, Lira SA, Farber JM, Udey MC, and Amagai M. Stress-induced production of chemokines by hair follicles regulates the trafficking of dendritic cells in skin.
+Nature Immunology: 13 (8) 744-752, 2012 *Corresponding author.

-Ouchi T, Kubo A, Yokouchi M, Adachi T, Kobayashi T, Kitashima DY, Fujii H, Clausen BE, Koyasu S, Amagai M, Nagao K. Langerhans cell antigen capture through tight junctions confers preemptive immunity in experimental staphylococcal scalded skin syndrome.
-J Exp Med.
-2011;208(13):2607-13.
+Ouchi T, Kubo A, Yokouchi M, Adachi T, Kobayashi T, Kitashima DY, Fujii H, Clausen BE, Koyasu S, Amagai M, and Nagao K*.
+Langerhans cell antigen capture through tight junctions confers preemptive immunity in experimental staphylococcal scalded skin syndrome.
+The Journal of Experimental Medicine: 208 (13) 2607-13, 2011 *Corresponding author.